-Education Week ranked Maryland #1 in its nationwide 2009-2013 Quality Counts reports.
-The College Board's 9th Annual AP Report to the Nation also ranked Maryland first.
+Education Week ranked Maryland #1 in its nationwide 2009-2013 Quality Counts reports and #2 in 2014.
+The College Board's 10th Annual AP Report to the Nation also ranked Maryland first.
 FCPS achievement exceeds Maryland averages with scores that consistently surpass state and national averages on measures such as the College Board SAT.

 New Market Elementary earned a 2010 National Blue Ribbon School Award.
 Eight others in our school system previously earned this recognition.